-- (1) In Q1 2019 the REIT adopted IFRS 16, land lease payments applied to lease liability.
-For Q1 2018 land lease payments included in property costs. - (2) For Q1 2019 the REIT did not include straight line adjustment for land lease since the REIT reclassified land leases in accordance with IFRS 16 as ROU assets. - (3) In Q1 2019 the REIT adopted IFRS 16, resulting in the classification of one office lease as a ROU asset. - (4) The FFO and AFFO per Unit basic is calculated by dividing the total FFO and AFFO by the amount of the total weighted-average number of outstanding REIT Units and Class B LP Units. - (5) The FFO and AFFO per Unit diluted is calculated by dividing the total FFO and AFFO by the amount of the total weighted-average number of outstanding REIT Units, Class B LP Units, DUs and IDUs granted to certain independent Trustees and management.
+- (1) In Q2 2019 and YTD 2019, the REIT adopted IFRS 16, land lease payments applied to lease liability.
+For Q2 2018 and YTD 2018 land lease payments are included in property costs. - (2) For Q2 2019 and YTD 2019, the REIT did not include straight line adjustments for land leases since the REIT reclassified land leases in accordance with IFRS 16 as ROU assets. - (3) In Q2 2019 and YTD 2019, the REIT adopted IFRS 16, resulting in the classification of one office lease as a ROU asset. - (4) The FFO and AFFO per Unit basic is calculated by dividing the total FFO and AFFO by the amount of the total weighted-average number of outstanding REIT Units and Class B LP Units.

+(5) The FFO and AFFO per Unit - diluted is calculated by dividing the total FFO and AFFO by the amount of the total weighted-average number of outstanding REIT Units, Class B LP Units, DUs and IDUs granted to certain independent Trustees and management.